earthlingemma/earthlingemma/_posts/2019-10-07-lentil-walnut-burg.md

     * The burger mixture may seem too wet when you put it in the fridge, but the moisture will absorb as it sits.
 You can add more oat flour if needed when it comes out, but be careful not too add too much flour or they will become very dry when cooked.

 ---
 Who doesn't love a good burger?
-These protein-packed patties are healthy and full of flavor, making them perfect for cookouts or weekday meal add-ons.
-They are hearty, fabulously textured, and perfectly umami, giving store-bought vegan burgers a run for their money.
+These protein-packed patties are nutritious and full of flavor, making them perfect for impressing your friends at cookouts or keeping in the freezer for a quick add-on to weekday meals.
+They are hearty, flavorful, fabulously textured, and perfectly umami, giving store-bought vegan burgers a run for their money.

 ![burger](https://lh3.googleusercontent.com/DEqXx22--i7EBmi2RXGM3nTyFH4xSnuRuJNt4pzKYlsYet8MYrpSVoAq_kC2Csk8KeYfekpy1D48Oq_Z2p0OHrquBv45ktgQ80CTVK36f9l4yBH8fXVpVy7Ww_t3fQHHxKThRxKpvGo=w2400)

+I mean...just look at that texture.
+It's meaty, yet meatless.
+It's stovetop alchemy and you've gotta try it.
+I love topping mine with the classics: vegan cheese, mayo, avocado, pickles, lettuce, tomato, and onion.
+You could totally get fancy with some caramelized onions, garlic aioli, and braised kale, or you could just plop it on top of your favorite salad.

 ![burger](https://lh3.googleusercontent.com/hLEjIVaBQ9TFLM-AEcu6eKGXStkpINnVPpgJUK2NNfnx2c8jDCc7oVd9MJdPRFBZ6arLVOZUNv_NxTa4pGxulgqknrVWI9B6WANqbBEWFeoKyH5K4Ce_8IaDlQQgaTP4UEFt_MxpDqA=w2400)